stowball/hucssley/README.md

 ### Base: `base`

-Base classes in Hucssley roughly equate to a kebab-cased version of a CSS property and value:
+Base classes in Hucssley roughly equate to a standard version of a CSS property and value:

 This property: